History of Papyrology

 Dear Mrs Hearst,

-Dr Hunt and I have now
+Dr Hunt and I have

-completed our edition of Part II of the
+now completed our edition of Part

-issued by Mr Frowde1 of the Oxford
+the book will be issued by Mr Frowde1

-University Press in three weeks from
+of the Oxford University Press in

-now.
-The volume consists of papyri of
+consists of papyri of the Roman

-the Roman period, together with a long
+period, together with a long

 appendix on the geography of the